aristanetworks/aclabs/docs/quickstart.md

 ??? question "When and how would GitHub charge me for this?💰"
     A GitHub user will never be charged for Codespace usage by default.
 The feature will stop working until the hours are renewed the next month.

-Users have the option of defining a [Payment Method](https://github.com/settings/billing/payment_information) and [Spending Limit](https://github.com/settings/billing/spending_limit) for Codespaces.
+Users can define a [Payment Method](https://github.com/settings/billing/payment_information) and [Spending Limit](https://github.com/settings/billing/spending_limit) for Codespaces.
 Once defined, usage beyond 120 hours can continue as long as the spending limit is not exceeded.
-Once a defined spending limit has been reach, Codespace usage cannot continue until the next month.
+Once a defined spending limit has been reached, Codespace usage cannot continue until the next month.

 Additional information can be found in [GitHub's Codespaces Billing Overivew Page](https://docs.github.com/en/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces)